WICG/bundle-preloading/faq.md

 **A**: If we can figure out a way to do that which would obsolete bundlers, then that would be perfect!
 However, it's unclear how to reduce browsers' per-fetch overhead within HTTP (which has to do with security-driven process architecture), even if we developed a nicer way to share compression dictionaries among HTTP responses and encourage more widespread prefetching.
 Please file an issue if you have concrete ideas.

-#### Q: Are web developers actually supposed to write out those `<script type=loadbundle>` manifests, and create the resource bundle chunks, themselves?
+#### Q: Are web developers actually supposed to write out those `<script type=loadbundle>` manifests, and create the resource bundles, themselves?

 **A**: No. This is a job for bundlers to do ([explainer](https://github.com/littledan/resource-bundles/blob/main/tools.md)).
-Hopefully, bundlers will take an application and output a resource bundle of chunks ([interpreted by the server](https://github.com/littledan/resource-bundles/blob/main/serving.md) to send just the requested chunk IDs to the client) alongside a `loadbundle` manifest (which can be pasted into the HTML inline).
+Hopefully, bundlers will take an application and output an appropriate resource bundle, to be [interpreted by the server](https://github.com/littledan/resource-bundles/blob/main/serving.md) to send just the requested resources to the client.
+The bundler will also create a `loadbundle` manifest, which can be pasted into the HTML inline.

 #### Q: Should bundling be restricted to JavaScript, which is the case with the largest amount of resource blow-up?